-Looking in the mirror many patients concerned that their face is ‘off-balance’ may concentrate on the size and shape of their nose, their cheeks or their ears.
+Looking in the mirror, many patients may be concerned that their face is ‘off-balance’ and concentrate on the size and shape of their nose, their cheeks, or their ears.
 In fact, it is your chin that plays a big part in your overall facial harmony.
 Reshaping the chin with a chin augmentation procedure can improve facial balance, both from the front and the profile.

 Am I a Candidate for Chin Augmentation?

-If you feel you have a ‘weak’ or under-projected chin, you may be a candidate for a chin augmentation with implant.
-A ‘weak’ chin is characterized by the jaw bone lying behind the lips and therefore the lower lip becomes more prominent than the chin.
+If you feel you have a ‘weak’ or under-projected chin, you may be a candidate for a chin augmentation with implants.
+A ‘weak’ chin is characterized by the jaw bone lying behind the lips, and therefore the lower lip becomes more prominent than the chin.
 You can best determine if you have a ‘weak’ or under-projected chin from the profile of your face.
-A ’weak’ chin can leave the jawline looking less defined and in some cases give the illusion of an older looking neck.
+A ’weak’ chin can leave the jawline looking less defined and in some cases give the illusion of an older-looking neck.